TakaGoto/switcharoo/README.md

 # switcharoo

-switches between Coffescript source file to Coffeescript test file.
+switches between Coffescript source file to Coffeescript test file and Ruby source file and spec files. the Ruby switcharoo was inspired and copied by alt-ruby.vim.
 It can also switch to the compiled Javascript file.
 For now, directory structure must look like below:

 ```
 .tmp/